Chinese New Year Sayings

 So, if you’d like to get a wee-bit formal and say “Wishing you…”, then it’s one of these, depending on who you’re speaking to:

 |祝 您||Zhù Nín…||Wish(ing) You (to an elder, boss, estemeed stranger – respectful)…|

-The great thing about “Wishing You…” is that by adding just those two words to many of the phrases below, you’ve magically added a touch of class to your phrase.
+The great thing about “Wishing You…” is that by adding just those two words to many of the phrases below, you’ve magically added a touch of class to your greeting.

 Happy New Year - Chinese Poetics

 The Chinese language can get all poetic and confusing at times.
 Consider this New Year Greeting: 吉 星 高 照 Jí Xīng Gāo Zhào.
-Literally, it translates as “Lucky Star High Shines“, which makes no sense at all.
-However, what it really means is “Fortune Will Smile [on you]”.
+It translates as “Lucky Star High Shines“, which makes no sense at all.
+However, it translates to “Fortune Will Smile [on you].”

 Chinese New Year Greetings, Sayings and Wishes

 The short, easy, common, and popular ones — the ones you need to know for sure are at the top, with a variety of choices following.
 And remember: “Wishing You” is optional for some, only makes sense with some and doesn’t with others.
 Read the meanings & it should be a clear choice.